10 Best Meeting Recording Apps 2026: Otter, Fireflies, Fathom and More Tested

 -

 Privacy is non-negotiable?
 MeetMemo is the only tool on this list that processes audio entirely on your device.
-If GDPR compliance matters (and in Europe, it should), local processing eliminates an entire category of risk.
+In Europe, local processing eliminates an entire category of GDPR risk.

 -